Master Grossmith

 William Robert Grossmith, also known as Master Grossmith (1818–1899), was a 19th-century child actor, the eldest son of William Grossmith, who then established a second career as a maker of prosthetic limbs.

 Career

 Grossmith was known as the 'Infant Roscius' or 'Young Roscius' as he began acting at a very young age.
 In 1825 a pamphlet was published publicising this prodigy child actor with the title The Life of the Celebrated Infant Roscius, Master Grossmith of Reading, Berks, only seven years and a quarter Old.
 Another, retitled to not yet nine years of age, was published in 1827.

-He also made appearances with a younger sibling, Master B Grossmith.
+He also made appearances with a younger sibling, Master Benjamin Grossmith.